The lower chest is one of the hardest areas to train because most chest workouts focus on the upper pecs.

 How to Train the Lower Chest

 Training your lower chest isn’t as straightforward as targeting other muscles, like your biceps.
-You won’t find one exercise that directly isolates that exact area of the chest muscle group, like curls do for your arms.
+You won’t find one exercise that directly isolates that exact area of the chest muscle group as curls do for your arms.

-Chest exercises will engage the complete muscle group more broadly, so you’ll also be training the other parts of your pectorals as you aim to hit the lower portion.
+Chest exercises will engage the complete muscle group more broadly, so you’ll also be training the other area of your pectorals as you aim to hit the lower portion.

-What you can do is focus on training your chest muscles as a whole unit.
-You can change up the angles on some of these exercises to give your muscles a different stimulus to better activate the lower chest—some studies do suggest this method might be effective.
+You can change up the angles on some of these exercises to give your muscles a different stimulus to better activate the lower chestโsome studies do suggest this method might be effective.

-Here are some key tips for effective lower chest training.
+Here are some key tips for practical lower chest training.

 1. Pressing Position

-The pectoral muscles work differently depending on the angle at which you bring your arm forward.
+The pectoral muscles work differently depending on the angle you bring your arm forward.

-Even though 15-30 degrees may seem like a small angle, it is the proper decline for placing the strain on your lower pecs and minimizing the effect on the anterior deltoid muscles.
+Even though 15-30 degrees may seem like a slight angle, it is the proper decline for placing the strain on your lower pecs and minimizing the effect on the anterior deltoid muscles.

 2. Body Position

-In Incline push-ups, the surface is slanted, so more of your lower chest, shoulder muscles, and tricep muscles are used.
+In Inline push-ups, the surface is slanted, so more of your lower chest, shoulder, and tricep muscles are used.

-Incline push-ups are easier than compared to the normal push-ups ones because of the angle at which the exercise has to be done.
+Incline push-ups are easier than normal push-ups because of the angle at which they have to be done.

 3. Training Volume

-• Strength Gains: To build your lower chest muscles, strength, do 2 to 6 sets of exercises and do 3-5 reps.
-Use a load that is at least 85% of your one-repetition maximum (1RM).
+- Strength Gains: Do 3โ5 reps with at least 85% of your one-repetition maximum (1RM).
 For fewer reps, aim for closer to 90% of your 1RM.

-• Endurance: The purpose of endurance training is to enhance both cardiovascular and muscular endurance.
-Use a load that falls within the range of 40 to 60% of your 1RM.
-Aim for 15 to 40 reps per set.
+- Endurance: It enhances cardiovascular and muscular endurance.
+Use a load within 40 to 60% of your 1RM range and do 15 to 20+ reps per set.

 10 Best Exercises To Build The Lower Chest

-Here is a list of 10 best lower chest exercises that help to build a well-developed chest.
+Here is a list of the 10 best lower chest exercises for building a well-developed chest.
 You can also find out how to put together a lower chest workout.

-If you’re looking for straightforward chest exercises to add to your lower chest workout routine, then decline press is a great staple exercise to get you started.
+If youโre looking for straightforward chest exercises to add to your lower chest workout routine, then the decline bench press is a great staple exercise to get you started.

-Although the flat version works the lower chest, the decline press specifically focuses on the lower chest.
+Although the flat version works on the complete chest, the decline press specifically focuses on the lower chest.

 It is performed on a decline bench with the head positioned lower than the hips.
-This angle places greater emphasis on the lower chest and aids in the growth of its size, strength, and definition.
+This angle places greater emphasis on the lower chest and aids in its growth in size, strength, and definition.

-5. Lift the barbell off the rack and hold it directly above your chest with your arms fully extended.
+- Lift the barbell off the rack and hold it directly above your chest with extended arms.

 Tips for Proper Form